 Same planet, worlds away

-Tech can ease the language barrier… but it doesn’t remove it
+Tech can ease the language barrier… but doesn’t remove it

 Simple tasks may become large endeavors when living overseas.
 Something as simple as getting your haircut may turn into a week’s worth of research and trying to communicate through a translator app.
 I have friends stationed in Germany that said it took months to get the internet at their house because they just don’t do the process as quickly as we do stateside.
 Just be prepared to spend extra time on tedious tasks that require more than the average daily level of communication.
 It’s not always easy to get your point across when Google translator isn’t quite catching the gist of the situation.

-And this should go without saying but don’t blindly listen to your translator app.
+Also, this should go without saying, but don’t blindly listen to your translator app.
 No matter what app you use, there are bound to be errors.
 I remember Google translate being notorious for coming up with ridiculous phrases when presented with Japanese characters it couldn’t quite understand.
-Just be cautious and maybe even make a friend with a local before trying out a new phrase to make sure you don’t look like a typical foreigner.
+Just be cautious and maybe even make friends with a local before trying out a new phrase to make sure you don’t look like a typical foreigner.

 You’ll miss it when it’s over

 When we finally got back to the U.S. I found myself missing the convenience of the Japanese vending machines and the amazing rotating sushi bars with endless, delicious, one-dollar sushi.
 My mouth is watering as I write just thinking about it.
 I guess it’s possible to find comfort in even the furthest-flung duty stations.